 7. Pour batter into pan (over sliced oranges)

-9. Remove from oven, allow to cool for ten minutes.
+9. Remove from oven, allow to cool for 10 minutes.
 Use a knife to separate the cake from edges of the pan.
-When cake is cool enough to touch, remove from pan, set cake on plate, remove parchment and dust with sugar.
+When cake is cool enough to touch without a problem (at least an hour) place a plate on top of your cake pan.
+Carefully, using two hands, gently flip the cake over so the cake turns upside down onto the plate.
+Remove parchment and dust with more sugar if desired.
 Serve.

 MAY I PLEASE ASK A FAVOR?